 While choosing the right tub, you will be flooded with options.
 From simple copper bathtubs to a hammered copper claw foot tub, you will have plenty of options to choose from.

-1. Types: Each bathtub has its own unique characteristics.
+Here is a guide to choose the right bathtub: 1.
+Types: Each bathtub has its own unique characteristics.
 Clawfoot and freestanding tub give a bold statement whereas corner tubs and alcove are integrated into the overall scheme of your bathroom.

 2. Types of Material Used: Like designing options, you can get your bathtubs in different types of materials.
 Some of the popular materials used in bathtub construction are: Acrylic and fiberglass: They are least expensive to purchase and are easily available in any home improvement and furnishing shop.